DataDog/documentation/content/en/security/cloud_security_management/agentless_scanning/_index.md

 - The scanner limits its use of the AWS API to prevent reaching the AWS rate limit, and uses exponential backoff if needed.

 ## What data is sent to Datadog
-Our scanner is designed to only transmit the list of packages using the OSWAP [cycloneDX][5] format to Datadog.
+The Agentless scanner uses the OSWAP [cycloneDX][5] format to transmit a list of packages to Datadog.
 No confidential or private information is ever transmitted outside of your infrastructure.

 Datadog does **not** send:
 - System and package configurations